fuegovic/Starguard/docs/env_file.md

 with `restart: always` putting it into a restart loop.
 Read the reason with `docker compose logs discord-bot` or `docker compose logs server`.

-Three kinds of validation appear below:
+Four kinds of validation appear below:

 - **Required.** Unset or blank is a fatal error.
 Leading and trailing whitespace is stripped from every value, so a line of spaces counts as blank.
 - **Clamped.** A number below the documented minimum is silently raised to that minimum.
 This is not an error and is not logged.
+Every clamped value is an interval or a duration, where the floor is still a value you can run with.
+- **A TCP port.** `1` to `65535`, and anything outside it is a fatal error naming the variable.
+Ports are the one number that is not clamped, because a clamped port is a different address rather than a smaller value.
+This applies to `SERVER_BIND_PORT` and `BOT_HEALTH_PORT`.
 - **Falls back.** An unrecognised value is silently replaced with the default.
   This applies only to `LOG_LEVEL` and `LOG_FORMAT`.